-And you’ve got to try my incredible recipe for Easy Homemade French Bread!
+And you’ve got to try my incredible Easy Homemade French Bread recipe!

 - 1 cup chopped onion

-- 1 cup red wine (or 1/4 cup of red wine vinegar + 1 T sugar)
+- 1 cup red wine or 1/4 cup of red wine vinegar + 1 tablespoon sugar

 - 15 oz container ricotta cheese

 - Brown onions in olive oil until almost translucent, about 6-8 minutes.
-Add garlic, and cook until garlic is fragrant, about 2 minutes.
-Add in tomatoes, tomato paste, tomato sauce, and spices, bring to a boil.
-Turn down to simmer, add lid, and let cook at least 45 minutes.
-Check periodically and add a little water, if necessary.
+Add garlic, and cook until garlic is fragrant about 2 minutes.
+Add in tomatoes, tomato paste, tomato sauce, and spices, and bring to a boil.
+Reduce heat to medium-low, cover the pot with a lid, and simmer the sauce.

-Remove 2 cups of sauce and set aside for later.
-Brown ground beef in a skillet on medium heat.
-While ground beef is browning, mix the ricotta cheese, egg, and parmesan cheese together in a medium-sized bowl and set aside.
-When the ground beef is browned and drained, add it to the pot of sauce, along with 1 cup of red wine or red wine vinegar and sugar.
-Bring to a boil, then turn down to med-low and cook for 15 minutes (to burn off the alcohol).
+- Meanwhile, brown ground beef in a skillet over medium heat.
+While ground beef is browning, mix the ricotta cheese, egg, and parmesan cheese in a medium-sized bowl and set aside.
+When the ground beef is browned and drained, remove 2 cups of sauce and set aside for later, then stir ground beef into remaining sauce, along with 1 cup of red wine (or red wine vinegar and sugar).
+Bring to a boil, then reduce heat to medium-low and continue cooking the sauce for another 30 minutes.

-Preheat your oven to 350 degrees.
-Add 1 cup of the reserved sauce to the bottom of the 9″ x 9″ lasagna pan.
+- Preheat your oven to 350°F. Add 1 cup of the reserved sauce to the bottom of the 9×13-inch lasagna pan.
 Layer your lasagna noodles above it.
-Alternatively layer your lasagna noodles with the ricotta cheese mixture, meat mixture, and mozzarella cheese, then ricotta cheese and meat again.
+(Alternatively, layer your lasagna noodles with the ricotta cheese mixture, meat mixture, and mozzarella cheese, then ricotta cheese and meat again.)
 When you have added the last layer of lasagna noodles, add the last cup of sauce and the rest of the mozzarella cheese on top.